 When it comes to practise, I can concede that it really does pay off.
 I used to hate practising beforehand and have often opted for the ‘winging it’ approach, thinking it wasn’t necessary.
 But the times I have rehearsed, it’s ultimately made me feel more prepared and therefore confident, which naturally comes across in your delivery.
 The crucial thing is to practise out loud and not just quietly mumble your notes to yourself, otherwise the first time you hear what you’re going to say will be when you’re in front of the audience.
 Rehearsals are the time to get it wrong; make the most of them.

 I have found that, just like everything else we may be fearful of, the more we expose ourselves to it, or the more we do it, the less scary it becomes.
-I would recommend taking the opportunity to practise public speaking in a safe, friendly and supportive environment whenever possible, whether it’s leading an internal brainstorming session, or taking charge of a client meeting.
+I would recommend taking the opportunity to practise public speaking in a safe, friendly and supportive environment whenever possible.
 Take small steps and face it head on – your confidence will grow every time.